shariq1989/cookbook/content/recipe/goa_lentil_soup.md

 1. Gather 1 cup of masoor dal.
 Rinse it in a colander and set it aside.
 2. In a large saute pan, add the coconut oil and onion.
 Cook on low heat until the onions brown and caramelize.
-3. When the onions caramelize, add the garlic, ginger, chilis, and kosher salt.
+3. When the onions caramelize, add the garlic, ginger, chilies, and kosher salt.
 Allow the mixture to cook for about 1 minute.
 4. Next, add the mustard seed, turmeric, coriander, and fennel.
 Stir for 1 minute until the mixture is fully incorporated.
 5. Add the water and then whisk in the coconut milk.
 Stir in the lentils and bring the mixture to a boil.
 6. Reduce the heat and cover the pan with a lid.
 Cook on medium heat for about 25-30 minutes.
 Be sure to check the dal every so often and give it a quick stir to prevent it from sticking to the bottom of the pan.
 Overcooked dal is mushy, and undercooked dal is crunchy, much like a seed.
 You want the dal to be tender but still have substance.